dcdpr/did-btcr2/chapters/CRUD-Operations.md

     Signals:: by their hash, this should be used to retrieve the relevant document from ::Sidecar Data::.
   * smtProofs: An array of SMT proofs that prove inclusion or non-inclusion of a
-    ::BTCR2 Update:: announced within a SMT Beacon Signal.
+    ::BTCR2 Update:: announced within an SMT Beacon Signal.
 Each proof must have an id field which is the hex encoded merkle root that is included as the Signal Bytes of the Beacon Signal.